 Set on three hectares of land on the banks of the Little Murray River, the Pioneer Settlement lets you experience Australian history first hand.
 You will find real-life Mallee cottages, a hotel, schools and shops, plus our enormous collection of working tractors and machinery – sourced mostly from the local area.

 Celebrate the rich heritage of Victoria’s Wimmera/Mallee region with a journey along the 200km Silo Art Trail, soon to become the country’s biggest outdoor gallery.
 For more than 100 years Victoria’s towering wheat silos have defined the state’s rural landscape.
-And when Brisbane street artist Guido Van Helten created his famous ‘Farmer Quartet’ on the Brim silos in 2015, it captured the imagination of the town and inspired The Silo Art Trail project.
+The silo s date back to the 1930s, had been out of use for up to 20 years before being repurposed.
+The idea for the trail began with one artwork – the Brim silo.
+ShaunHossack, founder of Melbourne street art agency Juddy Roller and one of his top artists, Guido van Helten, worked with locals and agricultural company GainCorp, which owned and donated the silo, to bring the first mural to fruition.
+Brisbane street artist Guido Van Helten created his famous ‘Farmer Quartet’ on the Brim silos in 2015, it captured the imagination of the town and inspired The Silo Art Trail project.
 The trail brings together internationally recognised street artists – Julia Volchkova, Guido van Helten, Fintan Magee, Matt Adnate, Kaff-eine and Rone.
+HORSHAM REGIONAL ART GALLERY, GULGURN MANJA SHELTER in Grampians National Park and LAHARUM.
+Accommodation MERINGA SPRINGS and HORSHAM INTERNATIONAL

 A Winter playground in Victoria’s high country, an alpine ski village where everything can be accessed on skis, looking over the spectacular Victorian High country and Mount Bogong in the Alpine National Park.
 The fist lodge was built in 1948 by workers from the Kiewa Hydro-Electric Scheme in Kiewa Valley.
 The first chairlift in Australia was build here in 1957.